Submit Your Images - Get a 40% Off Coupon!

 - It is vital that you do not pick, scratch, rub or scrub your skin especially if there are any whiteheads, blackheads or other pimples because this can spread both them and any bacteria on the skin.

-- If you have to use make up, then make sure it is water-based and not oil-based.
+- If you have to use make up, ensure it is water-based and not oil-based.

 - Wash your hair frequently and keep off the face as much as possible.
 If your skin is inclined to be oily, avoid bangs on the forehead or long hair falling over your face.

-- Ensuring a strong immune system and a healthy lifestyle will go a long way in preventing blackheads or lessening the extent of an acne outbreak.
+- Ensuring a strong immune system and a healthy lifestyle will go a long way in preventing blackheads or diminishing the extent of an acne outbreak.

 - Regular meals with plenty of fresh fruit and vegetables, eggs and organic meats.
 Take care to avoid sodas, artificial sweeteners, sugars and refined and processed foods.